3D Printed Kidneys: How Close Are We?

 Bioprinted mini kidneys have also been produced, but these are for drug testing rather than with the aim to transplant them into patients.

-In Harvard, researchers 3D printed tiny cell walls of proximal tubules from stem cells that form the part of the kidney that reabsorbs nutrients, and directs waste away.
+In Harvard, researchers 3D printed tiny cell walls of tubular structures from stem cells that form the part of the kidney that reabsorbs nutrients, and directs waste away.
 These 3D printed parts of the kidney can be used for research and study, though the long-term view is that these technologies could be used for eventual 3D printed kidney transplants.

 Organ Transplants: An Unmet Public Health Need